fivetran/dbt_github_source/README.md

 ## Installation Instructions
-Check [dbt Hub](https://hub.getdbt.com/) for the latest installation instructions, or [read the docs](https://docs.getdbt.com/docs/package-management) for more information on installing packages.
+Check [dbt Hub](https://hub.getdbt.com/) for the latest installation instructions, or [read the dbt docs](https://docs.getdbt.com/docs/package-management) for more information on installing packages.

 ## Configuration
 By default this package will run using your target database, and the `github` schema.
-If this is not where your GitHub data is (perhaps your gitHub schema is `Github_fivetran`), please add the following configuration to your `dbt_project.yml` file:
+If this is not where your GitHub data is (perhaps your gitHub schema is `Github_fivetran`), add the following configuration to your `dbt_project.yml` file:

 ```yml
 # dbt_project.yml